CassJBeckford/MemoryMatch/README.md

 Memory Match is a simple game relying on the users ability to uncover and remember the placement of cards on a gameboard that can be matched together.
 How many tries you have to uncover all the matches depends on the game mode chosen.
 There are three game modes: easy; where the player has 15 trys to uncover all the matches, hard; in which the player only has 10 trys and impossible; only allowing the player 5 trys.

+## Purpose

+Memory Match is a way for people of all ages to have fun and challenge themselves.
+It's a great way for anyone to strengthen their short term memory through matching new information with previous information, while also boosting long-term memory ability.

 ## Features

 ### Menu